-Indicator 1 Complaints received per thousand population Indicator 5 The number and percentage of complaints at each stage Indicator 2 Complaints closed at stage 1 and stage 2 as a percentage of all complaints which were closed in full within the set timescales of and 20 working days closed Indicator 6 The number and percentage Indicator 3 The number of complaints upheld/partially upheld/not upheld at each stage as a percentage of complaints of complaints at each stag where an extension to the or 20 working day timeline has been authorised. closed in full at each stage Indicator 7 Customer Satisfaction Indicator 4 Average time in working days for a full response to statement about the complaints service provid complaints at each stage Indicator 8 A statement outlining changes or improvements to services or procedures as a result of the consideration of complaints.
+- Indicator 5 The number and percentage of complaints at each stage which were closed in full within the set timescales of 5 and 20 working days - Indicator 6 The number and percentage of complaints at each stage where an extension to the 5 or 20 working day timeline has been authorised. - Indicator 7 Customer Satisfaction statement about the complaints service provided. - Indicator 8 A statement outlining changes or improvements to services or procedures as a result of the consideration of complaints.